avaframe/AvaFrame/docs/moduleCom2AB.rst

 :math:`\beta` is the angle of the line between the :math:`10^\circ` point (first point where the avalanche profiles slope is under :math:`10^\circ`) and the starting point.
 The coefficients :math:`(k_1, k_2, k_3, k_4)` and the standard deviation :math:`SD` are calculated during the fitting process.
 Index :math:`j=\{-1,-2,0,1\}` and :math:`\alpha_j= \alpha + j SD`.
-These coefficients obviously depend on the initial set of chosen data. :math:`\alpha_0= \alpha` is the angle between the stopping and the starting point of the avalanche. :math:`\alpha_j= \alpha + j SD` takes into account the uncertainty of the process.
+These coefficients obviously depend on the initial set of chosen data. :math:`\alpha_0= \alpha` is the angle between the stopping and the starting point of the avalanche. :math:`\alpha_j= \alpha + j SD` takes into account the variability of the process.
+The values of the SD used are based on normal distribution.
+It is important to note that a bigger run-out angle leads to a shorter run-out distance.
+This means that :math:`\alpha_{-1}= \alpha - SD` leads to a longer run-out.
+In other words, the probability of the run-out being shorter than :math:`x_{\alpha_{-1}}` corresponding to :math:`\alpha_{-1}` is approximately 83%.

+In this module, the coefficients :math:`(k_1, k_2, k_3, k_4)` and the standard deviation :math:`SD` are already known, they are simply used in the :math:`\alpha` equation to calculate the run-out on a new profile.

 Numerics
 --------